badgkat/ChessBuilder/README.md

 ## Features

 1. **Gold Accumulation**
-   - When it's your turn and you're not in check, click a pawn you've already selected once to collect gold.
+   - When it's your turn click a pawn you've already selected once to collect gold.
    - Captured pieces add their accumulated gold to the capturing piece.
+   - To transfer gold click the transfering piece and then click the friendly piece you wish to recieve the gold.
+The recieving piece must be in a square that the transfering piece could move to.

 2. **Purchases**
    - Kings can open a purchase overlay by clicking on them again (when it's your turn).